loginom/admin-guide-l10n/data-en/server/setup.md

 ## Licenses

-To launch the **LoginomServer** service it is required to configure the licensing keys (refer to [Licensing Keys](../licenses/README.md)).
+To start the **LoginomServer** service it is required to configure the licensing keys (refer to [Licensing Keys](../licenses/README.md)).

 To use the server network keys it is required to create the [GnClient.ini](https://dev.guardant.ru/pages/viewpage.action?pageId=1277980) file in the `"C:\ProgramData\BaseGroup\Loginom 6\Server"` directory

-## Launch of Services
+## Start of Services

-LoginomServer and LoginomHttpd services are not launched in the installation process automatically.
+LoginomServer and LoginomHttpd services are not started in the installation process automatically.

-When installing the product in the "Start" Windows menu (`All programs\Loginom 6\Server`) the **"The Loginom server launch"** and **"Web server launch" shortcuts are added**.
+When installing the product in the "Start" Windows menu (`All programs\Loginom 6\Server`) the **"The Loginom server start"** and **"Web server start" shortcuts are added**.

-To launch the services using the shortcut it is required to select the **"Launch as administrator"** item in the context menu.
-In the case of the successful launch the following text will appear in the console window: `The "LoginomServer" service was successfully launched`.
+To start the services using the shortcut it is required to select the **"Launch as administrator"** item in the context menu.
+In the case of the successful start the following text will appear in the console window: `The "LoginomServer" service was successfully started`.

-To launch the services by means if the command line it is required to run the following commands as administrator:
+To start the services by means if the command line it is required to run the following commands as administrator:

-* The "LoginomServer" service launch: `net start loginom`
+* The "LoginomServer" service start: `net start loginom`
-* The "LoginomHttpd" service launch: `net start httpd_loginom`
+* The "LoginomHttpd" service start: `net start httpd_loginom`

 ## Firewall